-- The answer to many economy questions require not only the estimation of demand and cost functions but also the explicit specification of an equilibrium model of competition. - For instance, suppose that we are interested in measuring the effects of: - a merger - a sales tax - firms' collusion - the entry of a new firm or product in the market
+- The answer to many economy questions require not only the estimation of demand and cost functions but also to know how firms are competing with each other. - For instance, suppose we are interested in measuring the effects of: - a merger - a sales tax - the entry of a new firm or product in the market - ... - The answers to these questions are very different depending on Perfect Competition, or Oligopoly Competition, or Collusion.